ruanbekker/ruanbekker.github.io/source/_posts/2022-04-16-provision-a-aws-ec2-instance-with-terraform.markdown

 categories: ["devops", "terraform", "aws"]
 ---

-In this tutorial I will demonstrate how to use Terraform (a Infrastructure as Code Tool), to provision a AWS EC2 Instance and the source code that we will be using in this tutorial will be published to my [terraformfiles guthub repository](https://github.com/ruanbekker/terraformfiles/tree/master/aws-ec2-instance).
+In this tutorial I will demonstrate how to use Terraform (a Infrastructure as Code Tool), to provision a AWS EC2 Instance and the source code that we will be using in this tutorial will be published to my [terraformfiles github repository](https://github.com/ruanbekker/terraformfiles/tree/master/aws-ec2-instance).

 ## Requirements